promptfoo/promptfoo-docs/docs/intro.md

 ## Workflow and philosophy

+Test-driven prompt engineering is much more effective than trial-and-error.

 [Serious LLM development requires a systematic approach to prompt engineering](https://www.ianww.com/blog/2023/05/21/prompt-engineering-framework).
 Promptfoo streamlines the process of evaluating and improving language model performance.

-The goal: **test-driven prompt engineering**, not trial-and-error.

 1. **Define test cases**: Identify core use cases and failure modes.
 Prepare a set of prompts and test cases that represent these scenarios.
 2. **Configure evaluation**: Set up your evaluation by specifying prompts, test cases, and API providers.